 Medical Center Shared Facilities

-Responding to requests from facility administrators, the catalogue below contains some entries for facilities based at the Columbia University Medical Center.
-For a full and complete listing of shared facilities across the Medical Center, please click here: http://ps.columbia.edu/research/research-shared-facilities-name
+Responding to requests from facility administrators, the catalog below contains some entries for facilities based at the Columbia University Irving Medical Center.
+For a full and complete listing of shared facilities across the Medical Center, please visit http://ps.columbia.edu/research/research-shared-facilities-name

 The AGES (Argon Geochronology for Earth Sciences) lab, located in the Gary C. Comer Geochemistry building at Lamont-Doherty Earth Observatory, is currently equipped with a operating mass spectrometer system, and one on the way.
 The AGES lab is overseen by Sidney Hemming and Tanzhuo Liu and is primarily dedicated to using the 40Ar/39Ar approach to dating potassium-bearing minerals.
 We collaborate on projects across the Earth and Planetary Sciences, but our particular foci are on sedimentary tracer studies and high precision geochronology for sequencing Earth history.
 We use sedimentary provenance studies to understand past changes in ice sheets, ocean currents, and other climatically relevant processes.
 Additionally, we use the 40Ar/39Ar system to precisely date igneous rocks to constrain the timing and rates of important geological processes.